 The Board of Managing Directors confirmed the appropriateness of the remuneration systems.
 Overall, DZ PRIVATBANK's remuneration systems are deemed appropriate in accordance with the requirements in InstitutsVergV and local regulatory requirements and are consistent with the business and risk strategies.
-The DZ PRIVATBANK remuneration officer's remuneration control report for 2023 found, on the basis of the audit procedures undertaken, that the remuneration systems were designed appropriately.
-In 2023, Internal Audit did not audit the implementation of InstitutsVergV.
+The DZ PRIVATBANK remuneration officer's remuneration control report for 2024 found, on the basis of the audit procedures undertaken, that the remuneration systems were designed appropriately.
 The audit report from the auditor of the annual financial statements did not contain any indications that remuneration compliance was not appropriate.